Skip to main content

 Final thoughts

 Avocado trees are notoriously fickle plants, requiring very specific temperatures and humidity levels to grow effectively.
-While some avocados are grown in the U.S., the country does not have the needed moderate temperatures year-round to effectively grow the plant.
+While some avocados are grown in the U.S., most of the country does not have the needed moderate temperatures year-round to effectively grow the plant.
 If you want to grow your own avocados, you will need a greenhouse or hot sunroom — and, of course, lots of patience.

 Niko Vercelletto